 then, those with internet troll-like tendencies, spout their one-sided horseshit, chasing it quickly with declarations of great lament about how this country seems more divided than ever.

-yeah, perhaps it is. and it's exactly your intellectual dishonesty that's doing it.
+yeah, perhaps it is. and if so, then it's exactly your intellectual dishonesty that's doing it.

-if so, then you are the cancer that is splitting this country.
+- if so, then you (not "them") are the cancer that is splitting this country.

 i guess perhaps one might think, well, who am i to affect an entire country?